 - A prerequisite for all Swedfund's investment operations is the demonstration of additionality.
 This is assessed through an additionality assessment based on OECDs definition of additionality. - As mentioned under Principle 1, Swedfund has developed Theories of Change for its overall mission as well as key sectors and focus themes (e.g., gender, climate, digitalisation).
 Each investment is assessed to formulate a relevant impact narrative in line with the relevant Theory of Change.
-This narrative is evaluated regularly throughout the investment life cycle e.g., through ex ante evaluations (due diligence), ex post impact studies and monitoring, other engagements during the holding period and exit evaluations and studies. - Swedfund acts as an active owner to achieve desired development effects.
-In addition to direct financial contribution through its investment, Swedfund aims to mobilise private capital. - Swedfund maintains ongoing dialogue and close contact with the portfolio companies in order to monitor risks, performance, target attainment and contractual conditions.
+This narrative is evaluated, as applicable, regularly throughout the investment life cycle e.g., through ex ante evaluations (due diligence), ex post impact studies, monitoring of data, other engagements during the holding period and exit evaluations and studies. - Swedfund acts as an active owner to achieve desired development effects.
+In addition to direct financial contribution through its investment, Swedfund aims to mobilise private capital. - In selected cases, Swedfund applies an incentive system based on impact performance for pricing of a loan for a financial institution or compensation for a fund manager, which is a new method for us to use our leverage and contribute to desired impact outcomes. - Swedfund maintains ongoing dialogue and close contact with the portfolio companies in order to monitor risks, performance, target attainment and contractual conditions.
 This is done through visits, active board and committee work and regular consultations.
 Both internal and third-party audits are conducted.
-To support portfolio companies to reach impact targets, technical assistance funding for capacity building can be allocated, including funding to improve impact management and monitoring of our fund investments.
+To support portfolio companies to reach impact targets, technical assistance funding for capacity building can be allocated, including funding to improve impact management and monitoring of our investments.